Patrouille Suisse Performs Over Wrong Town (Updated)

 Key Takeaways:

-• The Patrouille Suisse, a Swiss air force aerobatic team, mistakenly performed a planned flyby over a yodeling festival in Mümliswil instead of the intended ceremony in Langenbruck.
+• The Patrouille Suisse, a Swiss air force aerobatic team, mistakenly performed a planned flyby over the 31st Northwest Yodeling Festival in Mümliswil instead of the intended ceremony in Langenbruck.

-• The Swiss Defense Ministry apologized for the mistake and clarified that the team's F-5E Tiger II aircraft are not suitable for combat missions.
+• The Swiss Defense Ministry apologized for the error and clarified that the team's F-5E Tiger II aircraft are not suitable or used for combat missions.

 See a mistake?
 Contact us.